 Now obviously that was not nearly as dramatic as what happened to Cantwell (and I’m thankful for that), but either situation could have played out either way.
 We didn’t know going into it.
 Cantwell didn’t know going into it.
 But none of us could have walked away from our situations in good conscience.

-I fully believe that Chris Cantwell was trying to do the right thing and keep people from getting hurt.
-When the situation escalated to a point where he obviously did not want it to, he showed excellent restraint and good sense.
+I believe that Chris Cantwell was trying to do the right thing and keep people from getting hurt.
+When the situation escalated to a point where he obviously did not want it to, he showed restraint and good sense.
 How you can find a way to criticize that, I do not know.